na-na-hi/renget/archive/meta_botmaking_list.md

 Edit: 21 Oct 2023 18:01 UTC
 - 5742 words, 33 minutes read

-*"Advanced card writing tricks.
-Can be considered an up-to-date guide on nearly every modern technique."*
+*"Can be considered an up-to-date guide on nearly every modern technique."*
 ***
 ## Some rentries containing tips for roleplaying, but not about botmaking overall